Corporate Governance Guidelines

 The fundamental role of the members of the Board is to exercise their business judgment to act in what they reasonably believe to be the best interests of the Company and its stockholders.
 In fulfilling that responsibility, the directors may reasonably rely on the honesty and integrity of the Company’s senior management and expert legal, accounting, financial and other advisors.

-The Board has adopted guidelines for evaluating director candidates, which the Nominating and Governance Committee of the Board will periodically review and recommend any appropriate amendments to the Board.
+The Board has adopted guidelines for evaluating director candidates, which the Corporate Responsibility, Sustainability and Governance Committee of the Board will periodically review and recommend any appropriate amendments to the Board.

 The Board believes that the Board should be composed of a majority of directors who meet the independence requirements of the Exchange Requirements (as defined below).